- The Best Adjustable Kettlebell

 Kettlebell training contributes to Journal of Strength and Conditioning Research “Transference of kettlebell training to strength, power, and endurance” View Source , according to one small study.
 This is great news for barbell enthusiasts who lack space for a full setup at home.

-And if you want to boost your cardiorespiratory fitness without the monotony of the treadmill or elliptical, an adjustable kettlebell could be just what you’re looking for.
+And if you want to boost your cardiorespiratory fitness without setting out on an outdoor run or dealing the monotony of the treadmill or elliptical, an adjustable kettlebell could be just what you’re looking for.
 One study found that a Journal of Strength and Conditioning Research “Comparison of two-hand kettlebell exercise and graded treadmill walking: effectiveness as a stimulus for cardiorespiratory fitness” View Source that alternated between two compound movements (exercises that use more than one muscle group at a time, like squats) and 3 minutes of rest elicited metabolic changes similar to those produced by a moderate-intensity treadmill walking program.

 How We Got Here